-- 1) Vinyl decal on glass - 2) Small plaque, metal or plastic, on solid surfaces
+- 1. Vinyl decal on glass - 2.
+Small plaque, metal or plastic on solid surfaces

 In general, the symbol should be displayed as white on a blue background.
-The symbol is not generally required to be tactile, and Braille translation of the symbol is not required.
+The symbol is not generally required to be tactile and Braille translation of the symbol is not required.

 Where needed, free-standing signs denoting direction to accessible entrance may be utilized.
-Consult the University Planner's Office.
+Consult with Planning and Communication.